kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 - LSI is a part of main table and share RCU and WRU.
 MAX 5 LSI per table
 - LSI is the same data, just ordered in another way -> same rcu, wru
 - GSI = new partition + sort key. max 20 per table. possible to create on existing table.
 Also allows querying on new keys.
 Possible to have more then 20 via support
+- GSI = no strong consistent reads
 - GSI has new keys = a different set of data = extra cost over your base tables
 - projected attributes - allows changes size of information containing in index. need not projected attrs -> go to main table = performance penalty
+- **DynamoDB Auto Scaling** is used to automate capacity management for your tables and global secondary indexes.